Recently updated on November 30th, 2024 at 11:18 am

 I asked book lovers to share their favourite Sapphic books.
 Here are their top recommendations

-I surveyed book lovers online to find out their absolute favourite Sapphic books.
+I surveyed book lovers to learn their favourite Sapphic books.
 I’ve compiled the results along with some of my recommendations.
-These are the absolute best sapphic books (plus check out my free quiz to help you decide what sapphic book to read next!)
+These are the best sapphic books (plus check out my free quiz to help you decide what sapphic book to read next!)

 Read on for the best wlw books to read